jwebster7/algorithm-analysis/README.md

 Please remember our Honor Code at KSU when using this repository.

 ***Do Not Copy:*** **This is solely for keeping record of my work & presentation of prior experience.
 If used for personal use, please reference.
-If used for academic purposes, verify with the primary instructor before use and reference if applicable.**
+If used for academic purposes, verify with the primary instructor before use & reference if applicable.**